The Last Squatch Standing

 Be a hero

 Join the Sassy Volunteer Squad!
 We need help with check-in, timing, sweeping the course and cleaning up.
 Register as a volunteer and we will shower you with gratitude and make sure you are well-fed all day long.
 Are you registered for a race that requires volunteer hours?
 We can sign-off on the hours that you log at the Last Squatch Standing!
 Volunteer to provide delicious food for our aid station and we can sign-off on your prep time!
-FYI: if you volunteer to prep food for the aid station, you have a lot to live up to; Mr. Dan Zimerman knocked it out of the park with the spread he prepped for the Frosty Fat Sass!!
-All of those happy runners smiling next to him in the banner photo at the top of the page are enjoying the Vietnamese coffee ice pops he made (recipe available upon request).
 We love our volunteer team and we are always looking to add more Sassy members to the Volunteer Squad!

-Q: Ok, first of all—you said to “win just one for the Zipper.”
+Q: Ok, first of all— in the race details, you said to “win just one for the Zipper.”
 Um, don’t you mean “Gipper”?!

 A: Leg 'er down a smack 'em yak 'em!